Idol (Norwegian TV series): Season 7

 In 2013, a seventh season was commissioned after a two-year break.
 The age limit was set to 16–35, and the show was hosted by Stian Blipp.

 Siri Vølstad Jensen won season seven, with Eirik Søfteland coming in second.
 Astrid S placed fifth.
 Siri won with 55% of the received votes and became the youngest winner of Idol in Norway ever, beating previous winner Jenny Langlo by a year.

 Season 10

 The tenth season of Idol took place in the fall of 2018.
 The show was hosted by Katarina Flatland, who is also known as a TV-show hostess from shows like "Jakten på kjærligheten" and "Sommeråpent".

 The judges were Gunnar Greve (founder of MER Music), Tshawe Baqwa (from the urban pop-duo Madcon) and Silje Larsen Borgan (co-founder of Little Big Sister and Nora Collective).

 The winner of the tenth season of Norwegian Idol 2018 was Øystein Hegvik, who performed the original song "Before I Go" in the final episode.
 The song was written by Kristin Marie Skolem, Thomas Alexander Strandskogen and Victor Karlsen Klæbo - all students at Lillehammer Institute of Music Production and Industries, also known as LIMPI.
-After being released, the song made it directly into Spotify's Norway Top 50 list, were it peaked at 23rd place.
+After being released, the song made it directly into Spotify's Norway Top 50 list, where it peaked at 23rd place.